TeamPneumatic/pnc-repressurized/README.md

 ...and any IDE-specific steps (genIntellijRuns etc.)

 This code is based on MineMaarten's 1.8.9 code (see the *MC1.8.8* branch in the above-linked repo), which is fairly functional but is missing a lot of client-side stuff.
-At the time of writing, a signicant amount of the fancy 1.7.10 rendering (block animations) has been ported and reimplemented in 1.12.2, but not all.
+At the time of writing, a significant amount of the fancy 1.7.10 rendering (block animations) has been ported and reimplemented in 1.12.2, but not all.

 Basically, this is a developer preview, not a usable mod at this stage, although it's getting close.
 I'm welcoming any assistance & pull requests, especially in the area of modelling and client-side animation.